Quillianne/drivers-ddboat-ros2/ros2_image_builder/README.md

 ## 2. Build multi-arch images

+You can use script as explained in the main README or build manually.

 You have to create a ros2 repo in DockerHub repo or any other name but you have to modify following commands.
 Build both armhf (arm/v7) and arm64 variants and push to a registry:

+### Building manually

 !!!
 Be aware to be in your ros2_mini_docker directory !!!